 First-year students, who are not student-athletes, will work most closely with Academic Advising Directors, Ph.D.-level academic advisors assigned to residences.
-AADs advise all undergraduate students and can assist with both routine and complex matters pertaining to academic requirements and policies, course selection and sequencing, investigating majors, research, fellowships, and post-graduate study.
+AADs advise all undergraduate students and can assist with both routine and complex matters pertaining to academic requirements and policies; course selection and sequencing; investigating majors, research, and fellowships; and post-graduate study.

-Specialized academic advisors, including the Transfer Advising Coordinator, are located in Sweet Hall and are available during drop-in hours or by appointment.
+Specialized academic advisors, including the Transfer Advisor, are located in Sweet Hall and are available during drop-in hours or by appointment.
 In addition to general academic advising, these advisors provide specialized advice from the first-year experience to coterminal and pre-professional interests (e.g., pre-law, pre-health, and pre-business).

 First Advising Conversation

 In August, your Academic Advisor will contact you by email to begin the advising conversation.
 This initial conversation will provide space for exploring academic interests, course selection, opportunities, and resources.
-Over the summer, in preparation for this first advising appointment, complete the 2019 Academic Planning Worksheet.
+Over the summer, you'll be encouraged to complete the 2020 Academic Planning Worksheet in preparation for this first advising appointment.

-- ExploreCourses - Stanford's course catalog which will be published on August 1 for the 2019-20 academic year
+- ExploreCourses - Stanford's course catalog which will be published mid-August for the 2020-21 academic year

-- Cardinal Compass - online academic planning guide
+- Cardinal Compass - online academic planning guide, updated each summer

 - Carta - course exploration online tool